daattali/beautiful-jekyll/_posts/2021-01-24-fursuit-dance-competition.md

 To submit your recording, you can upload the video to Youtube (as an unlisted video), Dropbox, or Google Drive.
 Email the link to programming@fursquared.com with your furry name and 'Fursuit Dance Comp Submission' in the subject line.

+The submission deadline will be Friday, February 26th @12pm Central.

 Remember to have fun and shake those tails\!